edhirst/MODAnalyzer/README.md

  - First, we run the analyzer.
 We use the Python script `utilities/analyze.py` for general data analysis.
 This script will run the executable `bin/analyze` M times for M MOD files.
 This script has three required arguments and two optional arguments.

-   1. [required] If running 2011 data, a path to the directory of where the MOD files.
-If running simulated data, a path to the directory where the QCD data sets are.
+   1. [required] If running 2011 data, a path to the directory of where all the MOD files.
+If running simulated data, a path to the directory where the QCD data sets are(e.g. 'All_QCD_data_sets' which contains 'QCD_Pt-15to30_TuneZ2_7TeV_pythia6', 'QCD_Pt-30to50_TuneZ2_7TeV_pythia6', etc.).
+Make sure the directory label corresponds to the pythia set.
+The files can be nested within the directory somewhere(e.g. 'QCD_Pt-30to50_TuneZ2_7TeV_pythia6 --> MODFILE --> SIMFiles --> x.mod') but make sure the top directory is labeled correctly.
    2. [required] Folder path to output the dat files into.
    3. [required] '2011' if running 2011 data and 'sim' if running simulated data
    4. [optional] To limit number of arguments, use flag '-number_events'.
 By default, the analysis is run on all the events in the file.